Cooper Tire & Rubber Company

 Gregory E. Peterson

-Mr. Peterson is a Senior Technology Specialist for Lotus Engineering.
-His Lotus responsibilities include investigating private and public sector innovations, technology transfer to Lotus and program management.
-He has assisted Lotus Engineering in designing lightweight, cost effective solutions for the transportation industry, including body structures, chassis/suspensions, closures and interiors.
-He is also involved in investigating emerging technologies, including materials, forming processes and joining methodologies and creating opportunities to integrate them into mainstream production platforms.
-His engineering experience includes powertrain, chassis/suspension, body structure, closures, aerodynamics, thermal systems, interiors, electrical/electronics/electrical machines and materials.
-Mr. Peterson spent 18 years at Pontiac Engineering and CPC Advanced Vehicle Engineering including assisting in the development of GM’s only two seat mid-engine sports car and the initial engineering of the second generation model.
-His post GM career includes advanced composites engineering at GE Plastics, electronic control systems development, aero-thermal systems R&D and chassis and body development programs including engineering an aluminum sports car chassis as part of Chrysler’s SRT team.
+Mr. Peterson is the Principle Materials Engineer for the Michigan Manufacturing Technology Center (The Center).
+He is currently serving as The Center's embedded engineer supporting the Lightweight Innovations For Tomorrow (LIFT) engineering team.
+His prior position was Senior Technology Specialist for Lotus Engineering.
+His Lotus responsibilities included investigating private and public sector innovations, technology transfer to Lotus and program management.
+He assisted Lotus Engineering in designing lightweight, cost effective solutions for a wide variety of industries including transportation, aerospace, wind energy and agriculture.
+He was involved in investigating emerging technologies, including materials, forming processes and joining methodologies and creating opportunities to integrate them into mainstream production platforms.
+His OEM and Tier 1 automotive engineering experience for both EVs and ICE powered vehicles includes powertrain, chassis/suspension, body structure, closures, aerodynamics, thermal systems, interiors, electrical/electronics/electrical machines and materials.
+Mr. Peterson spent 18 years at Pontiac Engineering and CPC Advanced Vehicle Engineering including assisting in the development of GM's only two seat mid-engine sports car and the initial engineering of the second generation model.
+His post GM career includes advanced composites engineering at GE Plastics, electronic control systems development, aero-thermal systems R&D and chassis and body development programs including engineering an aluminum sports car chassis as part of Chrysler's SRT team.
 Mr. Peterson is a performance enthusiast who owns several vintage sports cars and raced a Formula V in SCCA competition.
 He holds twelve patents in multi-disciplinary fields and has been published by the Society of Automotive Engineers, IMechE, the International Appliance Technical Conference and Purdue University.
 He is a regular presenter at national and international engineering conferences.

 Automakers are facing substantial challenges today as a result of current and pending CO2 and fuel economy regulations.
 Fuel economy needs to be improved by about 50% in the next decade while current safety systems remain in place or are legislated to be even more rigorous.
 This presentation will provide background information on the specific regulatory requirements and the technologies that engineers have available to meet these new standards.
 The presentation will assess the specific contributions of enabling technologies, including aerodynamics, mass reduction and tire/wheel/chassis systems.
 Example cases, based on Lotus public domain projects, will be cited to demonstrate the potential for contributing to improved fuel economy.
 The review will cover the ground up design of a new lightweight vehicle that weighs almost 40% less than the identical size steel baseline vehicle.
 Key systems will be reviewed in detail including the body structure, chassis/suspension, interior and closures.
 The structural performance of this vehicle will be presented; animated models undergoing FMVSS crash testing will be shown and compared to NHTSA test results for the baseline vehicle.
 The final presentation segment includes a cost assessment of the Lotus lightweight vehicle.
 This study, backed by data generated by an independent costing firm, shows how an holistic, total vehicle approach to lightweighting can provide substantial financial offsets that can allow an ultra-light vehicle, using much more expensive materials, to be produced at near cost parity with current production automobiles.